withastro/docs/src/pages/en/tutorial/4-layouts/index.md

 ## Where are we going?

-In this unit, you'll build two layouts to share common elements and styles across your pages and blog posts.
+In this unit, you'll build layouts to share common elements and styles across your pages and blog posts.

-To do this, you'll learn how to:
+To do this, you will:

 - create reusable layout components
 - pass content to your layouts with `<slot />`